benefits of vitamin a

 Vitamin A benefits nearly all the organs in your body.
 It supports the growth of the cells and tissues needed for organs like your heart, lungs, and kidneys to function.

-Early vitamin A deficiency during preconception or pregnancy could lead to altered gene expression, impacting the baby’s heart.
+Early vitamin A deficiency during preconception or pregnancy could lead to altered gene expression11, impacting the baby’s heart.
 Studies show that a group of vitamin-A-dependent genes are necessary for healthy heart development in utero.
 If vitamin A is lacking, there’s an increased risk that the heart will develop abnormally.

 5. May Contribute to Bone Health

 Forget gulping down milk for strong bones.
 It turns out a lot of what we learned as children was a bit oversimplified.
 Bone health relies on a combination of nutrients, including vitamin A, to keep your bones healthy.
-Vitamin A helps your bones develop, while suboptimal vitamin A status can increase your risk of bone fractures.
+Vitamin A helps your bones develop, while suboptimal vitamin A status can increase your risk of bone fractures13.

 Vitamin A's impact on cell growth includes bone-building cells, which is why it's linked to bone health.
 But it also influences the cells that break down and recycle bones, so it's a give-and-take relationship.
 That's why some studies have suggested that while vitamin A is necessary, too much supplemental vitamin A may negatively impact your bones.

-This relationship likely depends on other factors, including the balance of bone-building nutrients like vitamin D. Nevertheless, scientists agree that adequate vitamin A is critical for building healthy bones.
+This relationship likely depends on other factors, including the balance of bone-building nutrients like vitamin D. Nevertheless, scientists agree that adequate vitamin A is critical for building healthy bones14.
 Still, more research is needed on who may benefit from additional supplements.

 6. May Reduce the Appearance of Acne